-We have audited the basic financial statements of the Workforce Advantage Academy Charter High School ("School"), a charter school and component unit of the District School Board of Orange County, Florida, as of and for the fiscal year ended June 30, 2013, and have issued our report thereon dated September 9, 2013.
+We have audited the financial statements of the Workforce Advantage Academy, Inc. ("School"), a Charter School and Component Unit of the District School Board of Orange County, Florida, as of and for the fiscal year ended June 30, 2014, and have issued our report thereon dated August 15, 2014.